Melina Aslanidou: Early life

-Melina Aslanidou was born on 28 August 1974 in Stuttgart, West Germany from Greek parents.
+Melina Aslanidou was born in Stuttgart, West Germany to Greek parents.
 Later, she moved with her family to Greece and grew up in Paralimni of Giannitsa, Greece.

 Career

 From 2000 to 2002 she was a member of the band Oi Apenanti.
 She released an album with the band, in 2002, titled Mikri Agapi.
 Since then Aslanidou has been on a solo career.
 In 2003 she released her debut solo album, called To Perasma.
 Her second studio album Paihnidi Einai was released in 2005.
 In 2007, she released a CD single with three songs named "Psila Takounia" which were not included later in any studio album.
 In 2008 she released a compilation album titled Sto Dromo.

 In 2014, she became a coach in the reality show of ANT1, The Voice of Greece.